lucyshen7/tinyapp/README.md

 # TinyApp Project

-Welcome to my Project!
-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Welcome to my TinyApp project! 🐸  TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product